sapphonie/rgl-server-resources/README.md

 my steam id is / stephanielgbt / and my twitter is @ stephanielgbt .

 These are for use in the relaunch of TFCL. *Do not use them directly off github for TFCL matches.
 Use the ones on the tfcleague domain.*

+## Install Instructions

+1. Download zip or clone repo
+2. Navigate to your server install folder
+3. Place contents of `NEW-tfcl-configs/cfg/` into `tf/cfg/`

 ## !!Please read this section if you're not going to read anything else!!